jmacentee/Plasticity-LaserConvert/README.md

-### Warning
-This does not work correctly yet.
-It was close before I started adding "groups" support, but now it produces incorrect output.
-I need to fix it.
-This is an early prototype.

 # Plasticity-LaserConvert
 LaserConvert is a .NET tool that reads STP CAD files, detects the thin (≈ 3 mm) extrusion axis, rotates each solid into its footprint plane, and outputs clean 2D SVG outlines for laser cutting.